Free XML to JSON Converter Online

 Frequently Asked Questions

-How are XML attributes handled?
+How are XML attributes handled in the JSON output?

-What about XML namespaces?
+What happens with XML namespaces?

-Is my data sent anywhere?
+Is my XML data sent to a server?

-Can I convert JSON to XML?
+Can I convert JSON back to XML?

 Yes.
-Use the JSON to XML tool.
+Use the JSON to XML converter on this site for the reverse direction.

 What if my XML is invalid?